AdeShennaike/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+Context API provides a way to share values between components without having to pass a prop through every level of the tree from parent to child.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+Keeps code dry and respects separation of concerns.
+Allows you to return a function as well as an object.
+Gives action creators access to dispatch and allows dispatch to happen asynchronously.
+Can call multiple dispatch with one action.

 4. What is your favorite state management system you've learned and this sprint?
-Please explain why!
+Please explain why! useState works best for me as i have not created anything on a large scale.
+It's perfect for smaller creations, easier to setup and modify.